 The critical level of boron in the upper mature corn leaves is about 5 ppm, but the usual leaf-boron range is 10-20 ppm.
 Corn plants with leaf boron contents below the critical level should be sprayed with Solubor before tasseling and silking.

 Yield responses to applied boron may be inconsistent and seasonal, probably due to environmental effects on crop growth.
-However, yields of some varieties of high-yield field corn and sweet corn may be improved with boron fertilization, especially on sandy soils in high rainfall regions, or with over-irrigation because soluble boron can be easily leached from the root zone.
+However, boron fertilizer may improve sweet corn yield and high-yield field corn output, especially on sandy soils in high rainfall regions, or with over-irrigation because soluble boron can be easily leached from the root zone.
 Adverse weather conditions also can decrease the supply of available boron in soil and/or boron uptake by the plant during the critical stages of tasseling and silking.
 Response to applied boron generally is greatest when there are adequate supplies of other nutrients.

 Data below show increased corn yields with a sidedressed application of boron with high potassium fertilization on a sandy soil.
 Other studies have reported corn yield increases with foliar sprays of 1.25 lbs of Solubor / acre prior to tasseling.